 Really an all-in-one experience!

 Adidas is one of the oldest and most well-known German sportswear and equipment producers.
-It started manufacturing shoes from old car tyres and evolved into a €22 Billion annual turnover company.
+It started manufacturing shoes from old car tires and evolved into a €22 Billion annual turnover company.

 They have an online store of their own but they don’t stop there.
 Having gone through their ups and downs since the 1940s, they know exactly which marketing strategies will bring the most fruitful results.